kubernetes/community/events/2018/12-contributor-summit/README.md

 - Please respect the process by only voting for sessions you plan on attending and refraining from gaming the system.
 - Prior to lunch during the Summit we will pick and announce the top 4 talks by number of votes and then schedule them for the afternoon.

-In case of a tie or unclear winner we will ask the audience to vote on the spot in the main session by a show of hands.
+In case of a tie or unclear winner we will schedule the sessions in the contributor lounge.